 The exponential rate at which technology is evolving makes it so that some professions seem to outweigh most in our society today.
 Machine learning engineers, in particular, play a unique role in the direction that human technology is heading.

 Understanding the nature of how engineering in this field works will allow you to decide whether taking up a course in machine learning is worth it or not.
-Let’s learn what skills required for Machine Learning to become a Machine Learning engineer.
+Let’s learn what skills are required for Machine Learning to become a Machine Learning engineer.

 It won’t be long before machine learning expands its influence beyond the typical applications and starts saving lives.
 Scientists and engineers predict that machine learning will eventually become advanced enough to help detect and cure diseases.
 Healthcare is only the beginning, and machine learning will soon become a vital part of every industry worldwide.